The Spiritual Meaning of Losing Jewelry

 Here are ways to engage with the experience spiritually:

-Perform a letting-go ritual: Light a candle, hold space, and speak a prayer of gratitude.
-Acknowledge the role the jewelry played in your life—what it protected, represented, or held for you—and lovingly release it.
+Light a candle, hold space, and speak a prayer of gratitude.
+Acknowledge the role the jewelry played in your life like what it protected, represented, or held for you, and lovingly release it.

-Reflect on your journey: Ask yourself: What was I learning while I wore it?
-The answers often hold the key to understanding what phase of your life the piece was connected to—and what’s now shifting.
+Ask yourself: What was I learning while I wore it?
+The answers often hold the key to understanding what phase of your life the piece was connected to and what’s now shifting.

 After the emotions settle, there’s often a quiet question that arises: What now?